YangLiu9208/home/index.md

 I start working as a postdoctoral fellow at Sun-Yat-Sen University.
 I obtain my Ph.D degree from Xidian University.
 I am invited to give a talk at The Second Session of Telecommunication Bridge.
-I obtain the National Scholarship for PhD Students (30,000 RMB).
+I obtain the National Scholarship for PhD Students (RMB 30,000).
 I am invited to give a talk at a Postgraduate Symposium.
 Codes for IEEE TCSVT is [available](https://yangliu9208.github.io/JSRDA/).
 One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology.